cycileo/ADM-HW2/README.md

 ## Files

-- **scripts.ipynb**: Jupyter notebook containing the homework.
+- **main.ipynb**: Jupyter notebook containing the homework.
 The file should be runnable, for reproducibility, on a 16Gb pc.

 ## How to Use

-You can view the notebook by opening `scripts.ipynb` in any Jupyter notebook environment or through GitHub's integrated notebook viewer.
+You can view the notebook by opening `main.ipynb` in any Jupyter notebook environment or through GitHub's integrated notebook viewer.